-LTI share options are made under the Company's Incentive Option Plan (approved by shareholders at the Company's annual general meeting held on 29 January 2021) at the determination of the Board.
+LTI share options are made under the Company's EISP, approved at the 2023 Annual General Meeting held on 16 November 2023, at the determination of the Board.
 Each option entitles the holder to one fully paid ordinary share of the Company and the number of options issued is determined by the Board.
 Options are typically awarded to executives with an exercise price at a premium to the prevailing Company share price at the time of issue, vesting conditions set by the board and the recipient typically having a three-year period to exercise the options before lapse.
 The Board feels that the expiry date, vesting conditions and exercise price of options currently on issue to executives is sufficient to align the goals of the executives with that of the shareholders to maximise shareholder wealth.
-Currently no options issued are subject to performance vesting conditions as the Board consider the current structure a satisfactory way to motivate, retain and reward performance of executives and to provide the opportunity for executives to participate in the future growth.